 Tian Wang Bu Xin Dan is a 14-ingredient Chinese Medicine formula with Unprepared Rehmannia (Di Huang) as a principal ingredient.

 Invented in 16th century, it belongs to the category of formulas that nourish the Heart and calm the Mind.
-Its main actions are: 1) nutritive tonic: Nourishes Yin, Blood and Vital Essence of the Heart and Kidney and 2) clears away pathogenic Heat, clears Deficient Heat.
+Its main actions are: 1) enriches the Yin and 2) nourishes the Blood.

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Tian Wang Bu Xin Dan is used by TCM practitioners to fight patterns like Heart Yin Deficiency, Heart and Kidney Yin Deficiency or Kidneys And Heart Not Harmonized.
+In this case Tian Wang Bu Xin Dan is used by TCM practitioners to fight patterns like Heart Yin Deficiency, Heart and Kidney Yin Deficiency or Empty-Heat or Fire caused by Yin Deficiency.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as absence of menstruation, postpartum depression or menopausal syndrome for instance.

 On this page, after a detailed description of each of the fourteen ingredients in Tian Wang Bu Xin Dan, we review the patterns and conditions that Tian Wang Bu Xin Dan helps treat.